Ireland

 In general, income of foreign subsidiaries of Irish companies is not taxed until remitted to Ireland, although there are special rules that seek to tax certain undistributed capital gains of non-resident close companies.

-Foreign taxes borne by an Irish resident company (or Irish branch of an EEA resident company), whether imposed directly or by way of withholding, may be creditable in Ireland (see Foreign tax credit in the Tax credits and incentives section).
+Foreign taxes borne by an Irish resident company (or an Irish branch of an EEA resident company), whether imposed directly or by way of withholding, may be creditable in Ireland (see Foreign tax credit in the Tax credits and incentives section).